coderefinery/cmake/_episodes/07-exercise.md

 [100%] Built target calculator.x
 ```

-We have now managed to compile a binary to `build/bin/calculator.x` and a shared
+We have now managed to compile a binary and a shared library.
-library to `build/lib/libcalculator.so`.

 ---